boardgameio/boardgame.io/docs/documentation/secret-state.md

 In order to do this, use the `playerView` setting in the game object.
-It accepts a function that takes `G`, `ctx`, `playerID` and returns a version of `G` that is stripped of any secret information for that specific player.
+It accepts a function that takes `G`, `ctx`, `playerID` and returns a version of `G` that is stripped of any information that should be hidden from that specific player.

 ```js
 const game = {